tomzx/blog.tomrochette.com-content/agi/papers/contemporary-approaches-to-artificial-general-intelligence/article.md

 * An important distinction is whether a system gains its knowledge experientially or via being given expert rule type propositions

 ## 5 Emulating the Human Brain
-* Two key computational properties of neural structures (see [wikipedia](https://en.wikipedia.org/wiki/Stephen_Grossberg#New_computational_paradigms)):
+* Two key computational properties of neural structures (see [Wikipedia](https://en.wikipedia.org/wiki/Stephen_Grossberg#New_computational_paradigms)):
 	* Complementary computing: Allows different processing streams in the brain to compute complimentary properties.
 	* Laminar computing: The organization of the cerebral cortex in layers, with interactions going bottom-up, top-down, and sideways.
 Contributes to learning, development and attention control.

 ## 6 Emulating the Human Mind
 * There is more focus on emulating the mind than there is to emulate the brain
-* Yudkowsky's deliberative general intelligence (DGI), cposed of 5 levels of functional organization
+* Yudkowsky's deliberative general intelligence (DGI), composed of 5 levels of functional organization
 	* Code: The underlying source code of the AI system.
 	* Sensory modalities: The five senses (smell, sight, sound, touch, taste).
 Information processing and feature extraction.
 	* Concepts: Categories or symbols abstracted from a system's experience.
 Recognition and reification of similarity within a group of experiences.